AlgebraicJulia/AlgebraicRelations.jl/README.md

 ![Tests](https://github.com/AlgebraicJulia/AlgebraicRelations.jl/workflows/Tests/badge.svg)

-AlgebraicRelations.jl is a Julia library built to provide an intuitive and elegant method for generating and querying a database meant to store data from a workflow.
+AlgebraicRelations.jl is a Julia library built to provide an intuitive and elegant method for generating and querying a scientific database.
 This package provides tooling for defining database schemas, generating query visualizations, and connecting directly up to a PostgreSQL server.
 This package is built on top of [Catlab.jl](https://github.com/AlgebraicJulia/Catlab.jl) which is the